aeternity/ae_mdw/README.md

 The application does not support paginated page-based endpoints.
 Instead, a cursor-based pagination is offered.
-This means that in order to traverse through a list of pages for any of the pagianted endpoints, either the `next` or `prev` field from the current page has to be used instead.
+This means that in order to traverse through a list of pages for any of the paginated endpoints, either the `next` or `prev` field from the current page has to be used instead.

 Asking for an arbitrary page, without first retrieving it from the `next` or `prev` field **is not supported**.

-The paginated endpoints return JSON in the follwing format:
+The paginated endpoints return JSON in the following format:

 ```
 {